The Cost of Perfection for Matchings in Graphs: Extreme Cases

 Second, we prove that if every maximal matching of $G$ is a perfect matching, then $\eta(G) = 1$.
 For a fixed weight function $w : E \rightarrow \RE^+$, let $M^*(G)$ be the matching of maximum weight.
 If there are edges with zero weight, it is possible that $M^*(G)$ is not a perfect matching.
 Nevertheless, there is a perfect matching of maximum weight $P^*(G) \supseteq M^*(G)$ which can be obtained from $M^*(G)$ by including edges of zero weight.
 Consequently, $w(P^*(G)) = w(M^*(G))$ and $\eta(G)~=~1$. \end{proof}

 Note that, if we allow only positive nonzero weights, then every matching of maximum weight is a maximal matching.
-The condition of Theorem 2.1 that every maximal matching is a perfect matching now implies that every matching of maximum weight is actually perfect, the sets of matchings of type M* and P* are equal, and sufficiency is immediate.
+The condition in the proof of Theorem~\ref{thm:eta1} that every maximal matching is a perfect matching now implies that every matching of maximum weight is actually perfect, the sets of matchings of type $M^*$ and $P^*$ are equal, and sufficiency is immediate.
 However, if we allow negative weights, then sufficiency does not hold.
 On the other hand, necessity holds regardless of allowing zero or negative weights.